 To the extent that employees use social media outside of their employment and in so doing employees identify themselves as (local unit type’s) employees, or if they discuss matters related to the (local unit type) on a social media site, employees must add a disclaimer on the front page, stating that it does not express the views of the (local unit type), and the employee is expressing only their personal views.
 For example: “The views expressed on this website/web log are mine alone and do not necessarily reflect the views of my employer.”
 Place the disclaimer in a prominent position and repeat it for each posting that is expressing an opinion related to the (local unit type) or the (local unit type’s) business.
 Employees must keep in mind that, if they post information on a social media site that is in violation of (local unit type) policy and/or federal, state or local laws, the disclaimer will not shield them from disciplinary action.

-Alternate Wording for above: If employees choose to identify themselves as a (Local unit) employee on their personal social media accounts and even those that do not should be aware that he or she may be viewed as acting on behalf of the (Local unit type), as such no employee shall knowingly represent themselves as a spokesperson of the (local unit type), post any comment , text, photo, audio, video or other multimedia file that negatively reflects upon the (local unit type) expresses views that are detrimental to the (local unit type)’s mission or undermine the public trust or is insulting or offensive to other individuals or to the public in regard to religion, sex, race or national origin.(local unit) employees are encouraged to exercise extreme caution posting photographs of themselves in uniform or in situations where they can be readily identified as Township employees.

 Nothing in these policies is designed to interfere with, restrain or prevent employee communications regarding wages, hours or other terms and conditions of employment. (local unit type)employees have the right to engage in or refrain from such activities.

 Video Surveillance